Heated Towel Rail Installation Cost

 Remember too that location has a major impact on pricing for plumbing jobs.
 If you live in London or the South East, the cost of living is higher so the labour rates are considerably more expensive (as much as 50% more expensive than cheaper parts of the UK like Wales and the North).

-Heated Towel Rail Prices
+Additional Heated Towel Rail Installation Costs

 Towel radiators are a particular type of radiator that has been specially designed to dry towels and wet clothes.
 They are used mainly in bathrooms, but occasionally they are installed in other rooms too.
 They are usually made of mild steel, stainless steel, aluminium, cast iron or brass.
 Towel radiators can have a shiny steel/chrome type finish, or be supplied in a range of colours to suit the bathroom decor.